The earth shall SOON dissolve like snow?

 So why then did Chris Tomlin bring that verse back?

-Perhaps he was motivated by his eschatological presupposition?
+Perhaps he was motivated by his eschatological presuppositions?
 In my view, Chris made the same mistake as Newton.
 No doubt Chris believes, that given the state of affairs today, the earth will in-fact SOON dissolve like snow.
+And he’s looking forward to it!

 However, I want to know why, when he sings this verse, that he thinks soon actually conveys something that is actually AT HAND?
 If the inspired NT writers weren’t implying imminence when they used terms like “shortly“, “soon“, “at hand“, “quickly” and “in a very little while“, time becomes totally irrelevant and it would be impossible to hold a prophet accountable.
 So why would Chris use what has so often been characterized as a Biblically ambiguous term? (for a more comprehensive look at the Biblical usages of imminent language click HERE)